How long does NST take?

 Being born is really hard work, so baby will benefit from extremely gentle newborn NST to help the neck, head, spine and nervous system recover.
 This is very important for unencumbered breathing and nursing!

-On that NST list, you said it’s helpful for addiction, trauma/PTSD, emotional issues… how is that possible?
+You say NST is helpful for addiction, trauma/PTSD, emotional issues … how is that possible?

 We generally tend to think of each part of us (physical, emotional, intellectual, spiritual) as separate and unrelated to the others; however, that’s actually not the case.
 All those aspects of us are inextricably interwoven.